-As it happened, the anticipated mass-withdrawal of cash never materialized, and the calendar turned over to the 21st Century without a widespread failure of the nation's software infrastructure.
-What did happen, however, was that the Fed's massive Y2K monetary expansion instead fueled a final blowoff in risk assets.
-And when the Fed began to unwind the Y2K-related monetary expansion in March, it ended up being the pin that finally popped the tech bubble.
-The chart below, from Bianco Research, highlights the close correlation between the Nasdaq (top) and the Fed's actions (bottom).
+As it happened, the anticipated mass withdrawal of cash never materialized, and the calendar turned over to the 21st century without a widespread failure of the nation's software infrastructure.
+What did happen, however, was that the Fed's massive Y2K monetary expansion instead fueled a final blow-off in risk assets.
+And shortly after the Fed began to unwind the Y2K-related monetary expansion, it ended up being the pin that finally popped the tech bubble.
+The chart below, from Bianco Research, shows the rapid expansion of repurchase agreements between the Fed and the banking system in 1999, and its equally rapid collapse after the new year.
+The tech bubble peaked shortly thereafter.

-This past October, the Fed began another special monetary expansion intended to quell turmoil in the banking system, and just like in late 1999, the stock market began a run the very week the Fed began purchasing Treasury bills.
+This past October, the Fed began another special monetary expansion intended to quell turmoil in the banking system, and just like in late 1999, the stock market began a run the very week the Fed began its purchases.
 The move in the market during the last three months of 2019 was muted relative to the blow-off in late 1999, but the advance of the market was again perfectly correlated to the timing of the Fed's sudden monetary expansion.
 If anyone was wondering why stock prices suddenly took off into year end, the answer is in the Fed's sudden \$180 billion buying spree in the fourth quarter.

-It has been popular over the past number of years to compare the dramatic increase in the monetary base since 2009 with the rise in the stock market, and the implication of such comparisons is that as long and the Fed keeps expanding, the stock market will keep rising.
-These kinds of associates/correlations can last a long time...until they suddenly stop.
+It has been popular over the past number of years to compare the dramatic increase in the monetary base since 2009 with the rise in the stock market, and the implication of such comparisons is that as long as the Fed keeps expanding, the stock market will keep rising.
+These kinds of associations or correlations can last a long time ... until they suddenly stop.
 In the years after the peak of the tech bubble in March 2000, the Fed's balance sheet expanded from \$600 billion to above \$700 billion, but stock prices did not follow.
-After March 2000, other factors became dominant - such as the sudden sentiment shift which precipitated a panicked rush out of overvalued of stocks.
+After March 2000, other factors became dominant - such as the sudden sentiment shift which precipitated a panicked rush out of overvalued stocks.
 The timing of such shifts from a willful blindness to an eyes-wide-open panic are impossible to predict, but once the shift had occurred in March 2000, there was no going back.
 Monetary factors can explain a lot of the market action during certain times, but they are by no means the only factors which can spawn or fuel a market trend.
-When it comes to the bursting of a market bubble, sometimes the bust begins from a seemingly tangential event like a withdrawal of temporary monetary stimulus, the collapse of a Unicorn, or a junk bond default by a company no one ever heard of.
+When it comes to the bursting of a market bubble, sometimes the bust begins from a seemingly tangential event like a withdrawal of temporary monetary stimulus, the collapse of a unicorn, or a junk bond default by a company no one ever heard of.
 Sometimes it comes from a more directly related event like a recession.
-And sometimes it comes from nothing else other than sheer exhaustion.
+And sometimes it comes from nothing other than sheer exhaustion.